Edited by: Keri Stooksbury

 You can use your monthly Uber credit towards any type of Uber ride or towards Uber Eats meal delivery.
 Because of this, we also value this benefit at its face value of $200.
 Uber is available in every major U.S. city, so you’ll be able to use it as you travel for a discounted ride to your hotel, the airport, or home from a long trip.

-Cardholders will receive an annual statement credit (credited as $25 per month) on the Equinox+ digital fitness app, or eligible Equinox club memberships when you pay with your card.
+Cardholders will receive an annual statement credit of up to $300 on the Equinox+ digital fitness app, or eligible Equinox club memberships when you pay with your card.
 Note that you need to enroll through your American Express account to activate the credit.

 If you love to watch TV, listen to audiobooks or satellite radio, or read online, your purchases may now be eligible for a new statement credit!

-Your eligible purchase or subscription to Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times could have you earn up to $240 in annual statement credits ($20 per month).
+Your eligible purchase or subscription to Disney+, The Disney Bundle, ESPN+, Hulu, The New York Times, Peacock, SiriusXM, and The Wall Street Journal could have you earn up to $240 in annual statement credits ($20 per month).
 Similar to the Equinox credits, make sure you enroll so this benefit is active.

 The Amex Platinum card earns a whopping 5 Membership Rewards points per dollar on airfare purchases made directly with the airline, up to $500,000 per year.